+You may have heard about EMDR recently, or even recommended it by a friend.
+That’s not surprising, as there has been a great deal of press about EMDR in the last decade.
+The claims range from it being able to cure depression to helping people learn about past lives.
 EMDR, which stands for Eye Movement Desensitization and Reprocessing, is a relatively new therapy that research has shown to be effective in reducing symptoms of PTSD.
 Briefly, EMDR works by having the patient recount the trauma experienced in detail, while moving his eyes back and forth in a clockwork like fashion.
 After several sessions, the patient experiences significantly less distress when talking or thinking about the trauma.
-EMDR is a treatment that comes with a great deal of controversy however.
+It only has research support in use with PTSD, with most people showing significant symptom reduction after several months of treatment.
+EMDR is a treatment, however, that comes with a great deal of controversy.

-The good news is that because the research shows that EMDR likely works no differently than prolonged exposure, it is still effective for the patients who receive it.
-The problematic piece of this, is the perpetuation of this treatment despite the identification of the superfluous components.
-With the increased focus on evidence-based practice, the popularity of this outdated therapy highlights the number of clinicians who are basing a large portion of their practice on interventions with no support in the research.
-A staggering 83% of clinicians do not use exposure therapy (Zayfert et al., 2005), which is the treatment of choice for all of the anxiety disorders.
+The good news is that because the research shows that EMDR likely works no differently than Prolonged Exposure, it is still effective for the patients who receive it.
+The problematic piece of this, is the perpetuation of this treatment despite the identification of the extra, needless components.
+EMDR clearly does not incorporate the most up-to-date treatment methods, nor does it make use of the best psychological science has to offer.
+With the increased focus on evidence-based practice, the popularity of this outdated therapy highlights the number of clinicians who are basing a large portion of their practice on outdated interventions lacking strong research support.
+A staggering 83% of clinicians do not use exposure therapy (Zayfert et al., 2005), which is the treatment of choice for all of the anxiety disorders due to its high success rates.
 This frightening statistic underscores the importance of the need for patients to become informed consumers of science, and asking about their therapist’s methods and training prior to being seen as a patient.

 Carlson, J., Chemtob, C.M., Rusnak, K., Hedlund, N.L, & Muraoka, M.Y.
 (1998).
 Eye movement desensitization and reprocessing (EMDR): Treatment for combat-related post-traumatic stress disorder.
 Journal of Traumatic Stress, 11, 3-24.